Beignets are traditional New Orleans-style fried doughnuts dusted with powdered sugar and served with café au lait.

-- When the temperature reaches 370-375 hold the dough about an inch above the hot oil and gently drop them into the oil, they will immediately fall to the bottom of the stockpot but will rise and float in the hot oil.
+- When the temperature reaches 370-375, hold the dough about an inch above the hot oil and gently drop them into the oil.
+It will immediately fall to the bottom of the stockpot but will rise and float in the hot oil.

-- Fry the beignets for two minutes, flipping them over halfway to brown on the other side.
+- Fry the beignets for two minutes, flipping them halfway to brown on the other side.

 - Use a large slotted spoon to remove the hot beignets from the hot oil and place them on a baking sheet lined with paper towels.

 - While the beignets are still hot, dust them with confectioner’s sugar.

 - Serve warm with coffee.